-- INFJs, particularly when they are young, crave for a small group of friends who understand and appreciate them.
+3. INFJs, particularly when they are young, crave for a small group of friends who understand and appreciate them.
 Being introverts, they aren’t into large parties but still want to be a part of a group.

-INTJs, on the other hand, appear serious and reserved since their young age.
-Generally, they are too busy for social life and engage social activities only if they can learn something new or achieve some other purpose.
+4. INTJs, on the other hand, appear serious and reserved since their young age.
+Generally, they are too busy for social life and engage in social activities only if they can learn something new or achieve some other purpose.

-- INFJs tend to idealize people they like while INTJs see others in a very realistic light and may even be too critical.
+5. INFJs tend to idealize people they like while INTJs see others in a very realistic light and may even be too critical.

-- Both types are intellectually inclined.
+6. Both types are intellectually inclined.
 The difference, however, is that INFJs are more likely to take their teachers seriously while INTJs tend to think they know better and take everything they learn from others with a grain of salt.
 INTJs want to follow their own theories and test things out to see for themselves.

-- Despite being introverts, INFJs have better communication skills than INTJs.
+8. Despite being introverts, INFJs have better communication skills than INTJs.
 INTJs hate small talk and long for more meaningful discussions.
 Unfortunately for them, they often fail to nurture relationships with people with whom they could discuss their interests and ideas, ending up alone.

-- INFJs express their feelings more readily than INTJs who tend to keep their feelings to themselves.
+10. INFJs express their feelings more readily than INTJs who tend to keep their feelings to themselves.

-As for cognitive functions, the two types share their dominant and inferior functions — introverted intuition and extraverted sensing respectively.
+As for cognitive functions, the two types share their dominant and inferior functions — introverted intuition and extraverted sensing, respectively.

-They often experience sudden insights, aha moments and hunches.
+They often experience sudden insights, aha moments, and hunches.
 They aren’t good at living in the present moment and spend most of their time thinking about the future.

 A lot of their differences are due to their different auxiliary functions: Extraverted feeling for INFJs and extraverted thinking for INTJs.

-They may give up on their own interests and needs for the sake of their relationships with others — an INFJ characteristic.
+They may give up on their interests and needs for the sake of their relationships with others — an INFJ characteristic.

 Some other types may misunderstand them and perceive them as cold and unfriendly, which isn’t usually true.

-It is difficult to mistake an INFJ for an INTJ, but if you aren’t sure about your type, you can take this scientifically validated test to find out your four letter type.
+It is difficult to mistake an INFJ for an INTJ, but if you aren’t sure about your type, you can take this scientifically validated test to find out your four-letter type.

 For more updates on all personality types visit this page.